 Second, to help you with accuracy try casting beyond the spot you wanted to land your float and then pull the float into the lane position you want to fish.

-Got A Question About Cover The Water When Float Fishing
+Got A Question About Covering The Water When Float Fishing

 Hopefully, that gives you a good idea of how to cover the water better.
 If you have a question, comment, or tip about covering the water when float fishing just let me or other readers know in the comments section below.